In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Wait, what are these fees for?

-- Is this really going to grow to a respectable amount so you can retire one day?
+- Is this really going to grow wealth so you can retire one day?

 - What if you can’t retire?

 While all those questions need to be answered, they don’t excuse either of us from saving for our futures.
 We can’t just skip saving for retirement altogether!

 Thankfully, you don’t have to be an investing expert to save for your future when you’re self-employed.
 How?
 With the Roth Individual Retirement Account (IRA for short).